maboa/MDN/Web-Audio-Basics.md

 </audio>
 `````

+> Note - this value is often ignored on mobile platforms.

 ### preload

-The ```preload``` attribute allows you to specify a preference for how the browser preloads the audio, in other words what part of the file it downloads when the audio element is initialized.
+The ```preload``` attribute allows you to specify a preference for how the browser preloads the audio, in other words which part of the file it downloads when the audio element is initialized.

 ```preload``` can take 3 values: